Random forest: Kernel random forest

 In machine learning, kernel random forests (KeRF) establish the connection between random forests and kernel methods.
 By slightly modifying their definition, random forests can be rewritten as kernel methods, which are more interpretable and easier to analyze.

 History

 Leo Breiman was the first person to notice the link between random forest and kernel methods.
-He pointed out that random forests which are grown using i.i.d. random vectors in the tree construction are equivalent to a kernel acting on the true margin.
+He pointed out that random forests trained using i.i.d. random vectors in the tree construction are equivalent to a kernel acting on the true margin.
 Lin and Jeon established the connection between random forests and adaptive nearest neighbor, implying that random forests can be seen as adaptive kernel estimates.
-Davies and Ghahramani proposed Random Forest Kernel and show that it can empirically outperform state-of-art kernel methods.
+Davies and Ghahramani proposed Kernel Random Forest (KeRF) and showed that it can empirically outperform state-of-art kernel methods.
 Scornet first defined KeRF estimates and gave the explicit link between KeRF estimates and random forest.
 He also gave explicit expressions for kernels based on centered random forest and uniform random forest, two simplified models of random forest.
 He named these two KeRFs Centered KeRF and Uniform KeRF, and proved upper bounds on their rates of consistency.